alissatroiano/Dash/README.md

 ### Media

-- The photo used for the Vegan Chili recipe on the landing page was copied from [Wikimedia](https://commons.wikimedia.org/wiki/File:Vegan_Chili_(8078817046).jpg) and is licensed under Creative Commons.
+- Dash's favicon was copied from [Openclipart.org](https://openclipart.org/detail/321362/kitchen-utensils) and is licensed under Creative Commons.

+- The default photo that is selected when a user does not upload an image was copied from [unsplash](https://unsplash.com/photos/fnztlIb52gU).

+- The icon in the branded navigation menu, responsive sidebar and footer was copied from [Font Awesome](http://fontawesome.com/)

 ### Acknowledgements